myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

     "status": "ok | unavailable | error"
   }
 }
+Rules:

+type controls frontend rendering

+payload is type-specific

+meta.source identifies the authoritative provider

+meta.status reflects availability, not intent success

 TEXT
-Used as a safe fallback when no intent is matched.
+Used as a safe fallback when no specific intent is matched.

 json
 Copy code